Mahatma Gandhi: Salt Satyagraha (Salt March/Civil Disobedience Movement)

-This was highlighted by the Salt March to Dandi from 12 March to 6 April, where, together with 78 volunteers, he marched 388 km from Ahmedabad to Dandi, Gujarat to make salt himself, with the declared intention of breaking the salt laws.
+This was highlighted by the Salt March to Dandi from 12 March to 6 April, where, together with 78 volunteers, Gandhi marched 388 km from Ahmedabad to Dandi, Gujarat to make salt himself, with the declared intention of breaking the salt laws.
 The march took 25 days to cover 240 miles with Gandhi speaking to often huge crowds along the way.
 Thousands of Indians joined him in Dandi.

-On 5 May he was interned under a regulation dating from 1827 in anticipation of a protest that he had planned.
-The protest at Dharasana salt works on 21 May went ahead without him see.
+According to Sarma, Gandhi recruited women to participate in the salt tax campaigns and the boycott of foreign products, which gave many women a new self-confidence and dignity in the mainstream of Indian public life.
+However, other scholars such as Marilyn French state that Gandhi barred women from joining his civil disobedience movement because Gandhi feared he would be accused of using women as a political shield.
+When women insisted on joining the movement and participating in public demonstrations, Gandhi asked the volunteers to get permissions of their guardians and only those women who can arrange child-care should join him.
+Regardless of Gandhi's apprehensions and views, Indian women joined the Salt March by the thousands to defy the British salt taxes and monopoly on salt mining.
+On 5 May, Gandhi was interned under a regulation dating from 1827 in anticipation of a protest that he had planned.
+The protest at Dharasana salt works on 21 May went ahead without Gandhi.
 A horrified American journalist, Webb Miller, described the British response thus:

 This went on for hours until some 300 or more protesters had been beaten, many seriously injured and two killed.
 At no time did they offer any resistance.
+After Gandhi's arrest, the women marched and picketed shops on their own, accepting violence and verbal abuse from British authorities for the cause in the manner Gandhi inspired.

-This campaign was one of his most successful at upsetting British hold on India; Britain responded by imprisoning over 60,000 people.
-Congress estimates, however, put the figure at 90,000.
+This campaign was one of Gandhi's most successful at upsetting the British hold on India; Britain responded by imprisoning over 60,000 people.
+However, Congress estimates put the figure at 90,000.
 Among them was one of Gandhi's lieutenants, Jawaharlal Nehru.

-According to Sarma, Gandhi recruited women to participate in the salt tax campaigns and the boycott of foreign products, which gave many women a new self-confidence and dignity in the mainstream of Indian public life.
-However, other scholars such as Marilyn French state that Gandhi barred women from joining his civil disobedience movement because he feared he would be accused of using women as a political shield.
-When women insisted on joining the movement and participating in public demonstrations, Gandhi asked the volunteers to get permissions of their guardians and only those women who can arrange child-care should join him.
-Regardless of Gandhi's apprehensions and views, Indian women joined the Salt March by the thousands to defy the British salt taxes and monopoly on salt mining.
-After Gandhi's arrest, the women marched and picketed shops on their own, accepting violence and verbal abuse from British authorities for the cause in the manner Gandhi inspired.